 The Problem With a Large Chart of Accounts

 - Incorrect account usage.
-It is quite common for an expense to be charged to the wrong account within a department, which is discovered when the first draft of the financial statements are printed and reviewed.
+It is quite common for an expense to be charged to the wrong account within a department, which is discovered when the financial statements are printed and reviewed.
 The result is that someone must create a journal entry to move the incorrect charge to a different account.

 - Immaterial balances.
 The majority of all accounts contain small balances that have little impact on the reader’s understanding of a business.
 Instead, they tend to focus on just a small number of accounts that contain the bulk of all transactions.